vizanto/imageless/README.md

 ## Exploring

-To explore the schema locally in a web browser run `serverless offline` and open the URL printed.
+To explore the schema locally in a web browser run `serverless offline start` and open [the URL printed](http://localhost:3000).